jlmelville/drnb/nn-plugins/torchknn/README.md

 As with all plugins that use PyTorch, the version included here uses an older version of PyTorch to work with my old GPU.
 You should update the `pyproject.toml` to use a more modern PyTorch if you prefer and then run `uv sync --reinstall-package drnb-nn-plugin-torchknn`.

+## Parameters

+The one parameter you may need to change is `batch_size`.
+I don't know of a good way to estimate an appropriate batch size easily, so it defaults to `1024`.
+Modify that if that seems like it will be too small (or worse too large for your VRAM).